 Posts Tagged: native bees

-A queen black-tailed bumble bee, Bombus melanopygus, foraging on pansies on Jan.
-22, 2014.
+A yellow-faced bumble bee, Bombus vosnesenski, exits a foxglove.
 (Photo by Kathy Keatley Garvey)

-Yellow-faced bumble bee, Bombus vosnesenskii, on rock purslane.
+Yellow-faced bumble bee, Bombus vosnesenskii.
 (Photo by Kathy Keatley Garvey)

 If you've ever wanted to taste exotic honeys (of course, you have!) and if you've ever wondered why native bees don't make honey (you have, haven't you?), then you're in luck.
 The Honey and...

 Why do honey bees (Apis mellifera) make honey and not most other bees?
 That question will be answered at the Honey and Pollination Center's "World of Honey" tasting event on April 5.
 (Photo by Kathy Keatley Garvey)

 The male Valley carpenter bee (Xylocopa varipuncta) is the color of honey, but this species does not make honey.
 Although the male is blond, the female of this species is a solid black.
 (Photo by Kathy Keatley Garvey)